 Every day, workers everywhere are exposed to noise during their workday that may be loud enough – or occasionally loud enough – to be damaging to their hearing.
 Without adequate protection and procedures, long-term damage can occur.
-This is why workplace safety, and hearing conservation programs, are essential for long-term health and well-being.
+This is why workplace safety and hearing conservation programs are essential for long-term health and well-being.

 The United States Department of Labor’s Occupational Safety and Health Administration (OSHA) mandates that employers must incorporate a hearing conservation program when workers are exposed to an average noise level of 85dB over an 8-hour workday.
-85dB sounds like a freight train (at 15 meters), a garbage disposal, dishwasher, or a milling machine.
+85dB sounds like a freight train (at 15 meters), a garbage disposal, a dishwasher, or a milling machine.
 90dB sounds like a Boeing 737 flying at one nautical mile before landing, a power mower, a motorcycle at 25 feet, or a newspaper press.
 And 100dB – which will cause serious damage if exposure lasts for 8 hours – is equivalent to the sound of a jet taking off, a farm tractor, or a jackhammer.
 These are not uncommon sounds for many average working North Americans.

 The Centers for Disease Control and Prevention (CDC) states that “four million workers go to work each day in damaging noise conditions.
-Ten million people in the U.S. have a noise-related hearing loss.
+Ten million people in the U.S. have noise-related hearing loss.
 Twenty-two million workers are exposed to potentially damaging noise each year.”

-A baseline audiogram is intended to provide a reference point for future audiometric tests.
+A baseline audiogram test is intended to provide a reference point for future audiometric tests.
 This is the audiogram against which future audiograms are compared, making it possible to determine if an employee’s hearing has changed since that initial hearing test was performed.
 This baseline may determine that the employee joined the organization with mild, moderate, or even severe hearing loss.
-The initial level of hearing is not the goal of obtaining a baseline test, and employees should not be concerned with where their hearing thresholds levels lie.
+The initial level of hearing is not the goal of obtaining a baseline test, and employees should not be concerned with where their hearing threshold levels lie.
 It’s the comparative results over time that are imperative to monitor in a hearing conservation program.

 With a baseline audiogram now on file, the employees move into an annual cycle of hearing testing.
 The ongoing hearing test results are then compared against the identified ear-specific baselines, allowing the employer to take appropriate measures if a shift in hearing is detected.
 These changes are recorded as a Standard Threshold Shift (STS).